F-86 Sabrejet from Korean War at Hanscom Air Force Base in Concord MA, 10 miles west of Boston

-Being almost 400 years old, Boston has plenty of military history - and this special cruise to Fort Warren on Georges Island provides a fun way to learn about it while honoring our veterans, past and present.
+Being almost 400 years old, Boston has plenty of military history - and this special cruise to Fort Warren on Georges Island provides an enjoyable way to learn about it while honoring our veterans, past and present.

 The cruise boat departs from Long Wharf on Boston's Downtown Waterfront, at 11am, but you should arrive 20-30 minutes early for check-in and boarding for the 5-hour excursion.

 Please note - this cruise takes place on Saturday, November 15 - not on Veterans Day itself, which falls on a Tuesday for 2014.

 Smart shoppers hit the Veterans Day sales hard!
 For best places to go, see my Columbus Day Sales suggestions.

-If you're a Veteran, Home Depot and Lowe's will give you a 10% discount on November 11.
+If you are a Veteran, Home Depot and Lowe's will give you a 10% discount on November 11.
 (Bring your government-issued military ID card; here is more information.)

-Wrentham Village Outlets offer some of the biggest bargains - sale prices on top of the usual discounts but get there very early to avoid traffic and parking snarls.
+Wrentham Village Outlets offer some of the biggest bargains on luxury brands - sale prices on top of the usual discounts but get there very early to avoid traffic and parking snarls.
 Or hop on one of the Wrentham Village buses from Boston and relax while someone else does the driving.